9brada6/tabs-with-posts/development.md

 - ➕ Animate when a page is shown(increase height).
 - ➕ Support reading time plugins.
 - ➕ Improve browser compatibility.
+- ➕ On widget refresh cache, after the success dispatch, say a message when the cache has been successfully created.

 ## 📖 Development Documentation